-I gave two weeks because that is customary, and I could not stay longer at a company that opposes my values as a nurse and human.
+I gave two weeks because it is customary, and I could not stay longer at a company that opposes my values as a nurse and human.
 She offered me an additional $500 a month bonus and a $750 final bonus to stay longer.
-This was just additional insulting disrespect and reverting to the ‘old model’ of nurse recruitment- ‘throw money at them’.
+This was additional insulting disrespect and reverting to the ‘old model’ of nurse recruitment- ‘throw money at them’.

 NURSES ARE NOT NURSING FOR THE MONEY